 There is not really a lot to write about the first hour of the journey.
 It was an eventless drive with a few short photography breaks on the way.

-Sun in this part of Kashmir Valley can be really harsh, enough to ruin your day and give you some serious tan.
-But thankfully, because of the clouds, there was no sun in the sky which worked in our favor.
+The sun in this part of the Kashmir Valley can be really harsh, enough to ruin your day and give you a serious tan.
+But thankfully, because of the clouds, there was no sun in the sky, which worked in our favor.

 Also Read: How to Plan a Trip to Kashmir – A Complete Travel Guide